DMIA Releases New Spanish/English Printing Terms Glossary

 Press release from the issuing company

-Alexandria, Virginia-Document Management Industries Association (DMIA) has just released a new Spanish to English glossary of printing terms.
-The 144-page book includes Spanish terms and definitions for over 800 common printing industry terms.
+Alexandria, Virginia—Document Management Industries Association (DMIA) has just released a new Spanish to English glossary of printing terms.
+The 144-page book includes Spanish terms and definitions for thousands of printing industry terms.

-"We've seen a trend that many of our printer members have a need for Spanish-language training materials.
-Since a growing part of the print workforce is Hispanic, DMIA wants to be in a position to offer some practical and inexpensive tools to help train Spanish-speaking personnel." said Dennis McGarry, Vice President of Manufacturer Programs at DMIA.
-"This is the first Spanish glossary of its kind.
-Other glossaries have included Spanish terms, but no definitions.
-The DMIA glossary includes definitions of all terms in Spanish, plus their equivalents in English."
+“We’ve seen a trend that many of our printer members need Spanish-language materials for training.
+It’s a fact that a growing part of the print workforce is Hispanic.
+DMIA just wants to be in a position to offer some practical and inexpensive tools to help train Spanish-speaking personnel.”
+Said Dennis McGarry, Vice President of Manufacturer Programs at DMIA

-The glossary has three sections; the first section includes over 800 printing terms and full definitions in Spanish.
-Each Spanish term and definition is accompanied by the term in English.
+The glossary has three sections—the first section has over 800 printing terms and definitions in Spanish.
+Each Spanish term and definition is accompanied by its English equivalent.
 The second and third sections are handy English to Spanish and Spanish to English quick reference guides.

-For more information about the book, go to:
+To find out more information about the book go to:

 WhatTheyThink is the global printing industry's leading independent media organization with both print and digital offerings, including WhatTheyThink.com, PrintingNews.com and WhatTheyThink magazine versioned with a Printing News and Wide-Format & Signage edition.
 Our mission is to provide cogent news and analysis about trends, technologies, operations, and events in all the markets that comprise today’s printing and sign industries including commercial, in-plant, mailing, finishing, sign, display, textile, industrial, finishing, labels, packaging, marketing technology, software and workflow.